Paras-5/Task-Manager/readme.md

 Website URL: [https://nodejs.org/en](https://nodejs.org/en)

 ## Step 2
+Install npm and all other dependencies `npm i`.
+You can check package.json file for dependencies.

+## Step 2
 Login to the MongoDB database and create a new cluster and database.
 Website URL: [https://www.mongodb.com/](https://www.mongodb.com/)